ChristianInterno/FedLEx/README.md

-# FedLEx

 # Federated Loss Exploration for Improved Convergence on Non-IID Data
-This is the repositoy for the paper FedLEx submitteed at WCCI'24.
+This is the repositoy for the paper FedLEx submitteed at WCCI'24 (IJCNN).

 ## Architecture Overview